 Did you know that the prevalence of skin cancer (also known as malignant melanoma) has increased significantly over the past few decades?
 That’s because skin cancer is largely preventable, and most of it can be prevented simply by wearing sunscreen.
 For example, the most common type of skin cancer is called squamous cell carcinoma, which occurs in the cells that line the skin.
 Squamous cell carcinoma is often caused by exposure to ultraviolet (UV) light from the sun, which can also damage skin that is not protected.
 Whether on a sunny patch of white sand or a tropical island, sun exposure can be damaging and can lead to skin cancer.
 Each year over 3000 Americans are diagnosed with skin cancer, and 5 of those deaths were in children under the age of 15.
 That’s why you should always wear sunscreen.

 Though many of us don’t think about it, sunscreen is an important part of skincare.
-It protects your skin from the sun’s harmful rays but also the skin-damaging effects of air pollution and skin-aging free radicals.
+In fact, as much as it is important to get Laser Hair Removal Treatment for wearing swimwear on the beach, so is the sunscreen to protect all those parts exposed to the sunrays.
+It not only protects your skin from the sun’s harmful rays but also from the skin-damaging effects of air pollution and skin-aging free radicals.
 As a result of sunscreen, many people are now seeing younger and healthier skin, thanks to the prevention of skin cancer and premature aging.